-A third research interest emerges again at the intersection of the sea and the Gothic: Britain’s Gothicised coast.
-I have recently started to think about the long legacy of the coast as a key location in the British Gothic tradition; my work to date has offered readings of the political significance of coastal spaces in contemporary British Gothic fiction.
+The other strand of my research – the literature of the sea – both overlaps with and stands distinct from my Gothic work.
+My second monograph focuses on the intersection of the sea and the Gothic in an exploration of Britain’s "Gothic coast".
+I have recently started to think about the long legacy of the coast as a key location in the British Gothic tradition and my next book focuses on this, charting its development from the late 1700s to the present; my work to date has offered readings of the political significance of coastal spaces in contemporary British Gothic fiction.

 I am also interested in the literature of the deep sea.
 I am currently engaged on a project on the cultural history of the deep sea with Dr Laurence Publicover (Bristol): The Deep: A Human History.
 My research engages with a wide variety of texts, from novels and poetry, to diaries written on shipboard, such as that kept by Charles Darwin or passengers aboard the ss Great Britain, to the logbooks kept by American whalers.